 DEATH CERTIFICATES: A signed death certificate must be presented to the County Clerk if your last previous marriage was terminated by death.

-LOCATION AND DATE OF MARRIAGE: Applicants should be prepared to provide the date of the marriage, and the correct spelling of the officiant's name and title, business address, and phone number.
+LOCATION AND DATE OF MARRIAGE: Applicants should be prepared to provide the date of the marriage, and the correct spelling of the officiant's name, business address, and phone number.
 The applicants should also know the municipality (city, village or township) and the county in which the ceremony will take place.

 SOCIAL SECURITY NUMBERS: Applicants must provide their social security numbers if one has been assigned to them.